 Her experience with companies in this course led Leitnaker to found the Institute for Statistical Engineering.
 As director of the institute, she created custom, on-site training for international companies including Volvo and General Mills.
 In 2009, Leitnaker took on the role of founding director of the Master of Science in Business Analytics and helped fuel the program’s growth toward its recognition as one of the top 20 programs in the country.

-“Mary has seen, and helped drive, so many changes in UT’s statistics education offerings,” says Chuck Noon, head of the Department of Business Analytics and Statistics.
+“Mary has seen, and helped drive, so many changes in UT’s statistics education offerings,” says Chuck Noon, head of the Department of Business Analytics and Statistics and the Regal Entertainment Group Professor of Business.
 “Her service has helped us become one of the premier educators for analytics in the nation.”

 Leitnaker officially retired at the end of the spring semester after 34 years of service.